edkedk99/hledger-lots/README.md

   currency.

-  This command also add transaction's comment with the following information as tags: commodity, total quantity sold and average FIFO cost
+  This command also add transaction's comment with the following information as tags: commodity, total quantity sold, average FIFO cost and xirr

   All flags, except '--file' will be interactively prompted if absent, much like 'hledger-add'.